Structural Completeness of a Multi-channel Linear System with Dependent Parameters: Introduction

 \section{Introduction}

-The classical ``decentralized control'' problem considered in \cite{wang1973stabilization, corfmat1976decentralized} focuses on stabilizing or otherwise controlling a $k>1$ channel linear system of the form
+The classical ``decentralized control" problem considered in \cite{wang1973stabilization, corfmat1976decentralized} focuses on stabilizing or otherwise controlling a $k>1$ channel linear system of the form

 Decentralization is enforced by restricting the feedback of each measured signal $y_i$ to only its corresponding control input $u_i$, possibly through a linear dynamic controller.
-Wang and Davison \cite{wang1973stabilization} were able to show that no matter what these feedback controllers might be, as long as they are finite dimensional and linear time-invariant (LTI), the spectrum of the resulting closed-loop system contains a fixed subset depending only on $A$, the $B_i$ and the $C_i$, which they elected to called the set of ``fixed modes'' of the system.
-Roughly speaking, the set of fixed modes of (\ref{eqn:syst}), henceforth called the ``fixed spectrum'' of (\ref{eqn:syst}), is the the spectrum of $A$ that cannot be shifted by the decentralized output feedback laws $u_i = F_i y_i$, $i \in \{1, 2, \dots, k\}$.
-That is, if $A \in \mathbb{R}^{n \times n}$, $B_i \in \mathbb{R}^{n \times m_i}$, $C_i \in \mathbb{R}^{l_i \times n}$, the \emph{fixed spectrum} of (\ref{eqn:syst}), written $\Lambda_{\rm fixed}$, is precisely
+Wang and Davison \cite{wang1973stabilization} were able to show that no matter what these feedback controllers might be, as long as they are finite dimensional and linear time-invariant (LTI), the spectrum of the resulting closed-loop system contains a fixed subset depending only on $A$, the $B_i$ and the $C_i$, which they elected to called the set of ``fixed modes" of the system.
+In the sequel, we will use the term ``fixed eigenvalues", because technically modes are not eigenvalues.
+Roughly speaking, the set of fixed eigenvalues of (\ref{eqn:syst}), henceforth called the ``fixed spectrum" of (\ref{eqn:syst}), is the the spectrum of $A$ that cannot be shifted by the decentralized output feedback laws $u_i = F_i y_i$, $i \in \{1, 2, \dots, k\}$.
+That is, for given $A \in {\rm I\!R}^{n \times n}$, $B_i \in {\rm I\!R}^{n \times m_i}$, $C_i \in {\rm I\!R}^{l_i \times n}$, the \emph{fixed spectrum} of (\ref{eqn:syst}), written $\Lambda_F$, is precisely

-where $\Lambda(\cdot)$ denotes the spectrum.
-Since the $F_i$ can be zero, it is clear that the fixed spectrum is a subset of the spectrum of $A$.
+where $\sigma(\cdot)$ denotes the spectrum.
+Since the $F_i$ can be zero, it is clear that the fixed spectrum of (\ref{eqn:syst}) is a subset of the spectrum of $A$.
 It is possible that the fixed spectrum is an empty set, in which case it is said that the system has no fixed spectrum.